 Projects per year

-Dr Rob Ellis is a Senior Lecturer who teaches on a range of modules and specialises in the histories of madness and mental health care.
+Dr Rob Ellis is a Reader in History who teaches on a range of modules and specialises in the histories of madness and mental health care.
 Since completing his PhD, he has enjoyed working on a series of research projects as PI as well as teaching history at post-graduate level.
 He joined the History team in 2009 and has drawn on his research experience in education and the creative industries to develop the synergies between his teaching, research and public engagement.
 He has worked with service users, health care professionals, museums, and theatre and arts practitioners on a range of impact and engagement activities.
-During the last REF (2014), his research was included as an Impact Case Study and some sense of the work involved can be found in this open access article. https://mh.bmj.com/content/43/2/92
+His research was included as an Impact Case Study ine each of the last two REFs (2014, 2021) and some sense of the work involved can be found in this open access article. https://mh.bmj.com/content/43/2/92

 His current research projects include a monograph on London and its asylums in the period after the passing of the Local Government Act in 1888.
 The initial research for this has been funded by a grant from the Wellcome Trust.
 This, and an edited collection, arising out of a conference on the 'Voices of Madness' he co-convened with Dr Sarah Kendall and Dr Steven Taylor, are due to be published by Palgrave Macmillan in 2020.
 He is also working with Dr Alice Brumby on a study of the Mental Treatment Act of 1930 and he has started a longer-term project with his colleague, Dr Rebecca Gill.
 This latter project will explore the experience of Belgian refugees' in workhouses and asylums, which will lead to a greater understanding of the history of the refugees' mental health and institutional care.
 Rob also co-conevened the Faith in Reform workshop (2018) with Dr Rebecca Wynter (University of Birmingham) and Dr Jen Wallis (Imperial), and the three of them organised and delivered a mental health 'impact' strand at the University of Huddersfield's Sound, Vision, Place event in 2017.